A

 Amortisation

-To pay off your debt by regular installments over a period of time.
+To pay off your debt by regular instalments over a period of time.

 Appraisal

 The amount that an appraiser says your property is worth.
-Be wary of an appraisal report supplied by the current owner of agent acting for the owner.
+Be wary of an appraisal report supplied by the current owner or agent acting for the owner.

 Balloon Payment